Costs and Financial Aid

 The LL.M.
 Program in Agricultural & Food Law is one of the most affordable LL.M. opportunities available.

-For 2016-17, LL.M. tuition for Arkansas residents will be $580.98 per credit hour.
-Non-resident LL.M. tuition will be $1,317.14 per credit hour.
+For 2017-18, LL.M. tuition for on campus students will be $595.50 per credit hour for Arkansas residents and $1,383.00 per credit hour for non-residents.
+Tuition for online students regardless of residency will be $595.50 per credit hour.
 Most LL.M. classes are one or two credits.
 Students only pay for the credits that they take each semester.

 The University assesses additional fees on a per credit basis.